Info

 The swapper has the responsibility to decide whether a specific swap route should use Buffers by indicating if a given pool is a buffer.
 Remember: You can always use a buffer even it is does not have liquidity (instead it will simply wrap or unwrap).
 This is done by setting the boolean entry in the SwapPathStep struct.

-The pool param in this particular case is the wrapped Tokens entrypoint.
-Meaning the address where a user would call deposit in.
-In the case of Aave it would the waUSDC.
+The pool param in this particular case is the wrapped Tokens entrypoint, meaning the address on which the user would call deposit.
+In the case of Aave, this would be waUSDC.

 struct SwapPathStep {